American Indian language

 What's new on our site today!

-Legendary Native American Figures: Thunderers (Ani-Hyuntikwalaski)
+Native American Legends: Thunderers (Ani-Hyuntikwalaski)

-Tribal affiliation: Cherokee
+Tribal affiliation: Cherokees

 Native names: Aniyvtiqualosgi, Aniyvdaqualosgi, Anihyvdagwalosgi, Ani-Hyuntikwalaski, Ani-Yuntikwalaski, Anihyu-tikwalaksi.